Bluelab Blog

 Traditional EC measurement methods often involve diluting soil with water, which affects the EC value.
 Shaking, stirring, and the duration of extraction can also impact the number of conductive ions measured.
 If you’re familiar with your previous EC testing method, try comparing it with Pulse by testing the same samples.
 Pulse readings may show slightly lower values than traditional extraction methods.

-Is there a minimum moisure level?
+Is there a minimum moisture level?

 Pulse requires at least 5% moisture content for a reliable moisture reading.
 Below 5% a measurement will be generated but with reduced accuracy.

 Pulse also requires above 20% moisture content for any nutrient (EC) measurements.
-Below this level there is very little water in the medium pores reducing the accuracy of the nutrient (EC) measurement.
+Below this level, there is very little water in the medium pores, reducing the accuracy of the nutrient (EC) measurement.

 By following these guidelines, you'll ensure accurate measurements and make the most of your Bluelab Pulse Meter.
 For more information and detailed instructions, watch the video here: